 Green Shield Canada

 Overview: Green Shield Canada is committed to creating significant, measurable social impact by improving health & well-being in the communities where they live and work.

-Output: Developing an Impact Measurement Framework and evaluating the impact of GSC’s Social Impact funding specifically in the areas of Oral Health and Mental Health.
+Output: Developed an Impact Measurement Framework and evaluating the impact of GSC’s Social Impact funding specifically in the areas of Oral Health and Mental Health.